Learus/react-material-ui-carousel/README.md

         }
     }}
-    NextIcon='next'             // Change the "inside" of the next button to "next" PrevIcon='prev'             // Change the "inside of the prev button to pref
+    NextIcon='next'             // Change the "inside" of the next button to "next" PrevIcon='prev'             // Change the "inside of the prev button to "prev"
 >
     {...}
 </Carousel>